What Does Sample Stand For First Aid

 • "Describe the reaction you experienced in the past."

 Documenting the type of allergen and the nature of the allergic reaction is crucial.
-For example, instead of just noting "allergic to penicillin," record "allergic to penicillin; previous reaction included hives, swelling, and difficulty breathing."
+Here's one way to look at it: instead of just noting "allergic to penicillin," record "allergic to penicillin; previous reaction included hives, swelling, and difficulty breathing."

 3. Medications (M)

 A complete medication history can significantly influence treatment decisions.
 This includes prescription medications, over-the-counter drugs, herbal remedies, and supplements.
-Knowing what medications a casualty is taking helps identify potential drug interactions, side effects, and contraindications.
+Knowing what medications a casualty is taking helps identify potential drug interactions, side effects, and contraindications And it works..

 Important Information to Gather: